SidharthBScCS/Student-Management-System-2/README.md

-## How to run the StudentManagementSystem
+## How to run the StudentManagementSystemMain

 - Step 1 : Click on Code in blue color.
 - Step 2 : Click on the Codespace.
 - Step 3 : Click on the '+' sign.
 - Step 4 : After opening the VSCode like setup.
 - Step 5 : Open terminal
-- Step 6 : Type ' javac StudentManagementSystem.java '
+- Step 6 : Type ' javac StudentManagementSystemMain.java '
-- Step 7 : Type ' java StudentManagementSystem '
+- Step 7 : Type ' java StudentManagementSystemMain '
 - OR Clicking on any existing CodeSpace.

 ## Java StudentManagemntSystemMain File -> https://github.com/SidharthBScCS/Student-Management-System-2/blob/main/StudentManagementSystemMain.java